timwindsor/BB10-WebWorks-Framework/ext_sample/README.md

 ### <a name="buildExtension">How to build your native Extension</a>

-1. Right click your project and select the Clean Project ootion.
+1. Right click your project and select the Clean Project option.
 2. Right click your project again and select Build Configurations -> Build Selected... .
-3. A window will appear that has shows all the available build configurations for the project.
+3. A window will appear that shows all the available build configurations for the project.
 Depending on the profile you wish to use select the Device and corresponding Simulator build profiles and click ok.
 4. You should see the shared libraries generated in the folders for each Build